naemon/naemon.github.io/documentation/usersguide/redundancy.md

 I will assume that you have the master host (host A) setup to monitor services on all hosts shown in the diagram above.
 The slave host (host E) should be setup to monitor the same services and hosts, with the following additions in the configuration file...

 <ul>
 <li>The host definition for host A (in the host E configuration file) should have a host <a href="eventhandlers.html">event handler</a> defined.
-Lets say the name of the host event handler is <font color="red">handle-master-host-event</font>.
+Lets say the name of the host event handler is <font color="red">handle-master-host-event</font>.</li>
-<li>The configuration file on host E should have a service defined to check the status of the Naemon process on host A.  Lets assume that you define this service check to run the <i>check_nagios</i> plugin on host A.  This can be done by using one of the methods described in <b>this FAQ</b> (update this!).
+<li>The configuration file on host E should have a service defined to check the status of the Naemon process on host A.  Lets assume that you define this service check to run the <i>check_nagios</i> plugin on host A.  This can be done by using one of the methods described in <b>this FAQ</b> (update this!).</li>
 <li>The service definition for the Naemon process check on host A should have an <a href="eventhandlers.html">event handler</a> defined.
-Lets say the name of the service event handler is <font color="red">handle-master-proc-event</font>.
+Lets say the name of the service event handler is <font color="red">handle-master-proc-event</font>.</li>
 </ul>

 It is important to note that host A (the master host) has no knowledge of host E (the slave host).
 In this scenario it simply doesn't need to.
 Of course you may be monitoring services on host E from host A, but that has nothing to do with the implementation of redundancy...